 Anyone can get into retail arbitrage.
 Amazon offers Fulfillment by Amazon, a platform where third-party sellers can showcase and sell their own products, and Amazon will handle everything else.
 You’ll store goods at the company’s fulfillment centers and pay a couple of fees—such as inventory and fulfillment fees—from each item sold.
-Amazon charges $39.99 per month for a professional seller account, as well as a referral fee of about 15% on every sale.
+Amazon charges $39.99 per month for a professional seller account, as well as a referral fee that typically ranges from 8% to 15% on every sale.

 You can use Amazon Seller as a business, where Amazon handles shipping out your goods, returns, and customer service, while you monitor fees and inventory.
 In 2018, third-party sellers accounted for 58% of Amazon’s physical growth merchandise sales, according to an April 11, 2019 8-K letter to shareholders.
 In 1999, for comparison, third-party sales accounted for just 3%.

 Amazon isn’t the only platform where you can participate in retail arbitrage.
 You can buy from wholesalers, outlet stores, retailers, and any other place that sells products, then turn a profit by selling them at organizations like Craigslist and eBay.